Rainfall Commentary

 This commentary is based solely on output from the SOI Phase system, which uses a statistical analysis of phases of the Southern Oscillation Index (SOI) and historical rainfall, to indicate whether rainfall over the coming three-month period is likely to be above or below the long-term median.
 There are five phases of the SOI, which were defined by Dr Roger Stone using a statistical technique (cluster analysis) to group all sequential two-month pairs of the SOI (from 1882 to 1991) into five clusters (click for more detail).

-Readers should note that seasonal outlooks are stated in terms of probabilities.
-For example, whilst the current outlook is stated as ‘a 30 to 50 per cent probability of exceeding median rainfall’, such a statement should be interpreted as also meaning a 50 to 70 per cent probability of below-median rainfall.
+Readers should also note that seasonal outlooks are stated in terms of probabilities.
+For example, if an outlook were to be stated as having ‘a 20 to 30 per cent probability of exceeding median rainfall’, such a statement should be interpreted as also meaning a 70 to 80 per cent probability of below-median rainfall.
 In cases where outcomes with a high probability may be more likely, this does not mean that less probable events will not occur in any given year.

 Rainfall probabilities produced by the SOI Phase system may differ from those produced for the same period by other climate outlook schemes, due to the different methodologies used.
 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.